rmShoeb/ruet-cse-latex-thesis-template/README.md

 If you want to change anything in the template, or need to add more packages, edit the `packages.sty` file.

 ## Equations
 Use `align` environment for your numbered equations.
 You can reference them, if you label the line you want to refer to.
-You can use `\equref{}` for this purpose, but I prefer `\autoref{}` command from the `hyperref` package, which you can use to refer tables and images as well.
+You can use `\eqref{}` for this purpose, but I prefer `\autoref{}` command from the `hyperref` package, which you can use to refer tables and images as well.
 Try it and see the difference.

 For a multi-line equation, you can omit numbering for specific lines using `\nonumber` command.
 ```tex